autism-101/hugo-website/content/english/autism-blog/_index.md

 title: "Autism Blog Posts"
 subtitle: "Living life neurodivergently."
 # meta description
-description: "An autism blog about living life neurodivergently."
+description: "Read our autism blog featuring personal stories, insights, and articles about living neurodivergently, written by and for the autistic community."
 draft: false
 ---